-The Good: Establishing a Bright Line Net Worth Limit
+Establishing a Bright-Line Net Worth Limit

 Additionally, a claimant’s primary residence, including a “reasonable lot area” is currently excluded as an asset for purposes of calculating net worth.
-The proposed rule change seeks to define “reasonable lot” by limiting the area to 2 acres, unless the additional acreage is not marketable.
+The rule change defines “reasonable lot” by limiting the area to 2 acres, unless the additional acreage is not marketable.
 If the primary residence is sold, the VA will not include the proceeds from the sale as an asset if they are used to purchase another primary residence within the same calendar year.
 However, to the extent the purchase of the new residence is less than the sale price of the previous primary residence, the excess amount will be considered an asset for purposes of net worth calculations.

-The Ugly: Asset Transfers and Penalty Periods
+36 Month Look-Back Period on Asset Transfers and Penalty Periods